 Beyond Models: Applying Data Science/AI Effectively

-MIT EECS Course 6.S963 is a 12-meeting seminar last taught by Alfred Spector in the Spring of 2023.
-As a 6-unit (or half) course, it was intended to require ~70 hours of student time.
-The materials include the lecture slides (Creative Commons licensed).
-The slides do not have speaker notes, but an instructor should be able understand them, as they are based substantially on the book, Data Science in Context: Foundations, Challenges, Opportunities (Spector, Norvig, Wiggins, Wing), 10/22, Cambridge University Press.
+MIT EECS Course 6.S963 is a 12-meeting seminar taught by Alfred Spector in the Spring Semester of 2023 and 2024.
+As a 6-unit (or half) course, Beyond Models: Applying Data Science/AI Effectively was intended to require ~70 hours of student time.
+The materials include the lecture slides from the 2023 version (Creative Commons licensed).
+The slides do not have speaker notes, but an instructor should be able to understand them, as they are based substantially on the book, Data Science in Context: Foundations, Challenges, Opportunities (Spector, Norvig, Wiggins, Wing), 10/22, Cambridge University Press.

-Below is a link to several final papers from students, which illustrate the topics motivated by the course.
+Below are links to several final papers from students, which illustrate the topics motivated by the course.

 Here is more information on the lecture slides